 For TV, look for RTP.
 They have both an app and website that allow you to watch unlimited television.
 RTP actually has transcripts on some programs, and although they’re not always very accurate, they are extremely helpful for European Portuguese learners.

-If you want to hear colloquial language, try something like this.
+A list of programs with subtitles is available here.
 Notice that all the episodes with transcripts are marked with a three-horizontal-line symbol.
 Once you start playing the video, activate transcription (Legendagem) on the top right corner.

 A couple of other good resources for spoken European Portuguese accompanied by transcripts are our Podcast and corresponding quizlet flashcards (can also be accessed via their app) and the Jehovah’s Witnesses website.
 You might think that’s strange, but they actually have a few publications available in European Portuguese in both audio and text format.
 Here’s an example.